 Price Of The American Artisan Watches

-As each watch is unique, prices vary based on factors from its rarity to its condition.
+As each watch is unique, prices vary based on factors including rarity and condition.
 Generally, though, they seem to range in the $2,495 to $3,995 range, with each of the individual listings being quite detailed.

 What’s In The Box

-Brand like Omega have gone relatively HUGE on their boxes and packed a lot of polish and punch in them.
-The same can be said for Vortic with respect to polish and a brand identity in their packaging and presentation.
+A brand like Omega has gone relatively HUGE on their boxes and packed a lot of polish and punch in them.
+The same can be said for Vortic with respect to polish and brand identity in their packaging and presentation.

 The watch came wrapped and wax sealed, encased in a custom-embossed wooden box.
-The watch was wrapped around a canvas pad.
-This gave off a nice vintage vibe, but also a highly polished one.
+The watch was wrapped around a canvas pad, which gave off a nice vintage vibe and a highly polished one.
 I was impressed!

 This really connected me to the history of the piece I was about to have on the wrist.